Slowly wandering my way everywhere

 Roasting and blending equipment

 Fun fact: coffee beans aren’t actually beans.
 They’re actually the seeds of the fruit of coffea plants which are usually referred to as ‘cherries.’
 Before moving onto the nursery next to the plantation to learn about the life cycle of coffea plant from seed to plantation, we were provided with light roast and dark roast samples to try.
-Not being a big fan of coffee at the time, I preferred the lighter roast while my hubby enjoyed the darker roast.
+Not being a big fan of coffee at the time, I preferred the lighter roast.
 Either way, the hot beverage was much appreciated since with the rainy weather came cooler temperatures.

 From Seed to Tree